utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 > If your server implementation of OAuth 1.0 requires it, select __Add empty parameters to signature__.
 >
-> You can also select the box to __Encode the parameters in the authorization header__ for your request.
+> You can also select the checkbox to __Encode the parameters in the authorization header__ for your request.

 ### OAuth 2.0